ConsciousML/terragrunt-template-live-aws/docs/bootstrap.md

-# GitHub Actions GCP Authentication
+# GitHub Actions AWS Authentication

 ## Overview

 Authenticates GitHub Actions with AWS to deploy infrastructure with Terragrunt in your workflows.

-The bootstrap pipeline has been develop in the [catalog repository](https://github.com/ConsciousML/terragrunt-template-catalog-aw).
+The bootstrap pipeline has been develop in the [catalog repository](https://github.com/ConsciousML/terragrunt-template-catalog-aws).
 We will simply call the stack in the current repository (live).

 For a detailed explanation of what this bootstrap stack does and its architecture, see the [catalog bootstrap documentation](https://github.com/ConsciousML/terragrunt-template-catalog-aws/tree/main/bootstrap/README.md).